UnDer-7/generator-lazy-backend/README.md

 A simple generator to create a backend using NodeJS, Express.js and Mongoose

 This generator is highly inspired by JHipster

+There is an [entity generator](https://github.com/UnDer-7/generator-lazy-backend-entity) available as well
 ## About the project
 ### Database
 The project is using MongoDB as its database